ckirk/notyourguru/src/pages/index.md

         is unique in their own journey, so the most powerful thing one can achieve is a deeper understanding and connection to self.
 We are not your guru; and no one should be.
-This is why we offer a range of modalities taught by experts across such practices as yoga, pilates, meditation, and functional training, so you can discover what resonates best with your body and lifestyle. "
+This is why we offer a range of modalities and courses taught by experts across such practices as yoga, pilates, nutrition, meditation, and functional training, so you can discover what resonates best with your body and lifestyle. "
     - image: /img/logo_500.jpg
       text: Expand Your Capabilities
       description: Experience yourself at your best and be extraordinary.
 Expanding